 Find a hotel near Temple Bar, Trinity College or Stephens Green.
 This is the downtown area and everything will be in walking distance.
 If you have a high budget, stay at The Westbury.
 Low budget, head to Abigail’s Hostel (stayed here my first time to Ireland and loved it!)

-Dinner is best at Cleaver East or The Pig’s Ear if you’re looking for upscale dining.
+Dinner, head to Cleaver East (or The Pig’s Ear if you’re looking for upscale dining.)
 We choose Cleaver East – get there between 5:30-6:30pm to take advantage of their crazy affordable happy hour food deal to save serious $$ on your dinner.

 For breakfast, walk over to the Bakehouse along the river.
 They have an excellent homemade breakfast, plus the decor is very cute!
-Thnk 1950’s style.
+Think 1950’s style.

 Instead of checking tickets, you can redeem them for beer – either at one of the bars or at Guinness school.
 We chose the school so we could learn how to properly pour a beer (and drink it after!)
 They have a skybox, which has the most stunning view of Dublin.
 It gets crowded in the afternoon, so perhaps go in the morning if this is important to you.